 “What do you mean ‘they’re not right’?” asked Sandy.
 “We put them exactly where you told us to put them.
 Here’s the map you drew!”

-Lesson learned: do not draw building plans under the influence of alcohol!
+Lesson learned: do not draw building plans under the influence of martinis!

-So the holes had to be re-dug and even then they weren’t exactly right.
+So the holes had to be re-dug.
+Even then they weren’t exactly right.

 The Camp Singley building project came in over budget and way past the deadline.
 But we had a hell of a great time doing it.
 Along with Bud and Prilly, a bunch of our friends from North Attleboro spent weekends with us swinging hammers, ripping boards and bringing our dream to life.
-We laughed, and drank, and sat around the campfire at night listening as Bud and Prilly paddled their canoe back to their place across the lake.
+We laughed, and sipped adult beverages, and sat around the campfire at night.
+Around midnight, Bud and Prilly paddled their canoe back to their place across the lake.
 Ever notice how sound carries over a lake at night?

 “Bud, there’s a rock up ahead!”